 Starting in 2009, Bishop spent several years with a male partner who became the ‘other dad’ to his youngest son and they raised him together through puberty and the roughest of the teen years.
 Many years of mad traveling and ecstatic performances through time and space as they performed at Renaissance Festivals and Victorian events, there was an amazing level of joy and beauty throughout those years.
 After he and his partner separated for a little over a year, and then reconciled, Bishop now commutes between their two DFW homes as they both strive to see their son enter college.
-Bishop began his graduate work in Psychology at Angelo State University in Fall 2016 and subsequently started his advanced teaching certificate program with University of Texas—Permian Basin in Spring 2017.
+Bishop began his graduate work in Psychology at Angelo State University in Fall 2016.

 Starting in January 2016 and moving forward, his work as a full-time student, technology professional, and lay counselor continues.
 Bishop also branched out in late 2016 and began working as an Assistant Behavior Analyst focused on learning challenged and autistic children.

 Bishop is also focused on completing two new manuscripts for publication as well as starting his own autobiography—The Law of Falling Bodies, a three-volume, unconventional, exposé of his phenomenal journey and adventures through life.